bavc/signalserver/README.md

 ### Second Step

-In this point, your application is running on the IP address that quickstart.sh tells you.
+In this point, your application is running on port of the localhost that quickstart.sh tells you.
 However, you may not have frontend asset.

-Now you need to open frontend.sh file and change the 1st line as below.
+If it is the case, you need to open frontend.sh file and change the 1st line as below.
 In this example, this person's signalserver folder is located on Users/username/signalserver/Dockerfile-frontend So in this example, the first line of the frontend.sh is changed as as below.